-The MP2305 is a monolithic synchronous buck regulator.
-The device integrates $130m\Omega$ MOSFETS that provide 2A continuous load current over a wide operating input voltage of 4.75V to 23V.
+The MP2307 is a monolithic synchronous buck regulator.
+The device integrates $100m\Omega$ MOSFETS that provide 3A of continuous load current over a wide operating input voltage of 4.75V to 23V.
 Current mode control provides fast transient response and cycle-by-cycle current limit.

-An adjustable soft-start prevents inrush current at turn-on.
-Shutdown mode drops the supply current to 1μ A.
+An adjustable soft-start prevents inrush current at turn-on and in shutdown mode, the supply current drops below $1\mu A$.